 Although lupus is much more common in women, lupus symptoms in women and men are usually the same.
 However, anyone with lupus who experiences high amounts of stress is more likely to experience worsened lupus symptoms due to having lower immune function.
 (8) The majority of people who suffer from lupus experience episodes, or “flares,” and remission.

-The Molly Fund For Fighting Lupus describes lupus symptoms as “very unpredictable” and says that flares can be mild to severe.
-(9) Symptoms tend to become worse for a period of time but then go away afterward, only to come back at a later time.
+Symptoms tend to become worse for a period of time but then go away afterward, only to come back at a later time.
 Because lupus symptoms are always coming and going, especially in response to stressful events, this is another reason lupus is difficult to recognize and diagnose.

 According to the Lupus Foundation, the most common signs and symptoms of lupus include: (10)